zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

         attribute @@allow(_ operation: String, _ condition: Boolean)
     ```

     Defines an access policy that allows a set of operations when the given condition is true.
+Read more about access policies [here](#access-policy).

     _Params_: